 New Moon Meaning

 The Sun and Moon are conjunct, at the start of a new cycle.
-A new Moon indicates we could be initiating, putting in place changes – commencing something brand new or refreshing, spicing up a habitual routine.
+A new Moon indicates we could be initiating something brand new or putting in place changes – refreshing, spicing up a habitual routine.
 It’s a time to sow seeds – new ideas, goals or approaches in life.

 The new Moon takes place in Leo, ruled by the Sun, so it’s going to be coloured by bold, dramatic, theatrical behaviour and goings-on.

-The new Moon is conjunct Venus, which is lovely for social gatherings and parties, we may enjoy mingling and repartee with others, getting all glammed up for a special occasion.
+The new Moon is conjunct Venus, which is lovely for social gatherings and parties.
+We may enjoy mingling and repartee with others, perhaps getting all glammed up for a special occasion.
 Our own creativity may get a boost, along with a desire for fun and entertainment – for some, it may even encourage a craving to be the centre of attention!
 We may tend towards treating ourselves, show a lack of financial restraint – both Venus and Leo love pleasure and luxuries!

 The new Moon and Venus are square Uranus.
 This brings a sense of needing to shake things up, to encounter excitement and exhilaration, a need to feel independent and free.
 Our creative inspiration could be sparked, an idea we just have to set in motion!
 Relationships may form that are unanticipated, impulsive, an instant connection, but, equally, established relationships may abruptly end.
 Finances could be unanticipatedly up or down, a surprise windfall or an unforeseen bill.